LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Related Work

 \textbf{Quantization of MLLMs:} Current works on quantization focus on text-only LLMs, evaluating the effects of quantization on text-only benchmarks. \citet{huang2024empirical} extend this evaluation to multimodal benchmarks and show that quantizing multimodal LLMs below 4 bits causes their performance to collapse to nearly 0\%, whereas text-only LLMs experience only modest performance drops under the same conditions.

-\textbf{Calibration data for PTQ:} PTQ approaches also require a small set of calibration data, helping to obtain scaling factors for the quantized weights.
+PTQ approaches also require a small set of calibration data, helping to obtain scaling factors for the quantized weights.
 While \citet{ji2024beware} examine the impact of different calibration sets on pruning, we are not aware of any similar study for PTQ methods, particularly for multimodal LLMs.

+We note that our work targets weight compression of the LLM backbone, which constitutes >95\% of parameters in typical MLLMs.
+Complementary directions such as KV cache quantization~\citep{hooper2024kvquant, liu2024kivi} and vision encoder compression address different memory bottlenecks and could potentially be combined with a LUQ-like strategy for further savings.